-- Ask every new hire to join within the first 30 days of school. - Provide building reps. and member organizers New Ed card information to support their one-on-one conversations. - Send New Ed cards to NEA through your state New Ed contact. - Each month, request a refreshed list of new hires from the district.

-Share with your worksite leaders and have them recruit these people to the union. - Plan to visit worksites where there are no building representatives. - Send a personal letter to each new hire.
+- Ask every new hire to join within the first 30 days. - Provide building reps and member organizers New Ed card information to support their one-on-one conversations. - Send New Ed cards to NEA through your state New Ed contact. - Periodically request a refreshed list of new hires from your Human Resources Department.
+Share with your worksite leaders and have them recruit these people to the union. - Plan to visit worksites or departments where there are no building representatives. - Send a personal letter to each new hire.